 This smooth, creamy and melt-in-your-mouth pumpkin fudge is a healthy snack or dessert using just four ingredients!
-A simple, no cook recipe which is naturally gluten free, vegan, paleo, refined sugar free and dairy free!
+A simple, no cook recipe which is naturally gluten free, vegan, paleo, keto, low carb and dairy free!

 This time last year, I shared a 3 Ingredient pumpkin fudge recipe…although fudge it most definitely was NOT.
 The key ingredients to a smooth and creamy fudge are a fat source (typically butter), a sugar (typically…sugar) and usually some form of thickened goodness (usually condensed milk). the original recipe contained none of that, bar some granulated sweetener of choice.
 While the taste and texture was fudge-like, the overall characteristics were simply not there.